Global Information Lookup Global Information

 Vehicle registrationEF

 Erfurt's old town is one of the best preserved medieval city centres in Germany.[4]
-Tourist attractions include the Merchants' Bridge (Krämerbrücke), the Old Synagogue (Alte Synagoge), the oldest still standing synagogue in Europe, Cathedral Hill (Domberg) with the ensemble of Erfurt Cathedral (Erfurter Dom) and St Severus' Church (Severikirche) and Petersberg Citadel (Zitadelle Petersberg), one of the largest and best preserved town fortresses in Central Europe.[5]
+Tourist attractions include the Merchants' Bridge (Krämerbrücke), the Old Synagogue (Alte Synagoge), the oldest in Europe and a UNESCO World Heritage Site, Cathedral Hill (Domberg) with the ensemble of Erfurt Cathedral (Erfurter Dom) and St Severus' Church (Severikirche) and Petersberg Citadel (Zitadelle Petersberg), one of the largest and best preserved town fortresses in Central Europe.[5]
 The city's economy is based on agriculture, horticulture and microelectronics.
 Its central location has made it a logistics hub for Germany and central Europe.
 Erfurt hosts the second-largest trade fair in eastern Germany (after Leipzig), as well as the public television children's channel KiKa.

-The University of Erfurt was founded in 1379,[7] making it the first university to be established within the geographic area which constitutes modern-day Germany.
-It closed in 1816 and was re-established in 1994, with the main modern campus on what was a teachers' training college.
+The University of Erfurt was founded in 1379,[7] making it the first university to be established within the geographic area which constitutes modern Germany.
+It closed in 1816 and was re-established in 1994.
 Martin Luther (1483–1546) was its most famous student, studying there from 1501 before entering St Augustine's Monastery in 1505.[8]
 Other noted Erfurters include the medieval philosopher and mystic Meister Eckhart (c.
 1260–1328), the Baroque composer Johann Pachelbel (1653–1706) and the sociologist Max Weber (1864–1920).

-1. ^ Gewählte Bürgermeister - aktuelle Landesübersicht, Freistaat Thüringen, accessed 13 July 2021.
+1. ^ Gewählte Bürgermeister - aktuelle Landesübersicht Archived 13 July 2021 at the Wayback Machine, Freistaat Thüringen, accessed 13 July 2021.

 4. ^ Erfurt Tourismus (2003) Erfurt: Erlebnis Krämerbrücke [parallel title: Merchants' Bridge].
 Erfurt: Erfurt Stadtverwaltung

-5. ^ Zitadelle Petersberg - Im neuen Glanz erleben, Erfurt Tourismus & Marketing GmbH (in German).
+5. ^ Zitadelle Petersberg - Im neuen Glanz erleben Archived 30 January 2022 at the Wayback Machine, Erfurt Tourismus & Marketing GmbH (in German).
 Retrieved 31 October 2016

 6. ^ Westholm, Gun (1994) Hanseatic Sites, Routes and Monuments: A Traveler's Guide to the Past and Present, Uppsala: Gotland Centre for Baltic Studies